What Is A Good Win Percentage? The Math of Winning

 But even though you would make money, the chances of you having the discipline to stick to such a strategy is slim.

-The problem is our ancient psychological structures inherent in our brains as mammals.
+The problem is our ancient psychological structures inherent in our brains.

 A computer algorithm could trade a strategy like that no problem.
-It can take 9 losses in a row and not feel any trepidation whatsoever about taking the 10th trade.
+It can take nine losses in a row and not feel any trepidation whatsoever about taking the 10th trade.

 Human beings on the other hand are an entirely different story.